- Code BIOL3177

 - Course subject Biology

-The integration of molecular biology, biochemistry, genetics and cell biology has had an enormous impact on plant science in recent years.
+The integration of molecular biology, biochemistry, genetics, next-generation sequencing, genome editing and cell biology has had an enormous impact on plant science in recent years.
 This course will present current understanding in several key areas and demonstrate how conceptual and technical advances provide new insights in plant biology and new approaches for crop improvement and agriculture.
-Two introductory lectures will be given on plant structure and function prior to the major topics, which will include plant growth and development, molecular cell biology, regulation of gene expression, nutrient acquisition, photosynthesis, and disease and defence.
-Each topic will be presented by a researcher from the Research School of Biology or CSIRO Division of Plant Industry.
+Two introductory lectures will be given on plant structure and function prior to the major topics, which will include plant development, nitrogen fixation, epigenetics and regulation of gene expression, next-generation tools for crop improvement, photosynthesis, structural biology in plants, plant immunity, and redox regulation and signalling.
+Each topic will be presented by a researcher from the Research School of Biology or CSIRO Agriculture and Food.

-BIOL3177 is an advanced course that requires a basic understanding in one, or preferably more, of the areas of biochemistry, molecular biology, genetics or plant structure and function.
+BIOL3177 is an advanced course that requires a basic understanding in one, or preferably more, of the areas of molecular biology, biochemistry, genetics, cell biology or plant structure and function.

 Honours Pathway Option (HPO)

 Entry to this option will be subject to the approval of the course conveners.
 Students who take this option will be required to present a seminar on a research paper.
-The seminar will be assessed and will replace the assessment for the tutorial quizzes.
+The seminar will be assessed and will replace part of the assessment for tutorial quizzes and the essay.

-4. Use a selection of plant-science-related molecular techniques and to present and interpret data generated by these techniques in writing
+- Understand a selection of plant-science-related molecular techniques and to present and interpret data generated by these techniques in writing.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.